Render Tree Generation

 <div class="analytics-pixel" style="display: none;">

-<!-- Excluded from Render Tree, preserved in DOM for hydration -->
+<!-- Excluded from the render tree; preserved in the DOM -->

 </div>